I Can See Your Voice Malaysia (Malay language): Production

 Media Prima Berhad formally acquired the rights to produce separate, multilingual adaptations of I Can See Your Voice in Malaysia, with 8TV for the Mandarin-language counterpart in April 2017 and NTV7 for the Malay-language counterpart in June 2018, with the in-house Primeworks Studios assigning on production duties.

 Broadcast history

 The Malay-language counterpart of I Can See Your Voice debuted on NTV7 on 4 August 2018, with filming taking place at Sri Pentas Studios in Shah Alam.
-(Note: For the show's overall highlights:
+(Note: Highlight: